Mohammad Ali Keshavarz Sadr: Second National Front

-On January 30, 1961, the headquarters of the National Front was closed down by the police.
+On 30 January 1961, the headquarters of the National Front was closed down by the police.
 The National Front leadership decided to attract attention with a sit-in in the Senate building.
 The delegation included, amongst others, Keshavarz Sadr himself, Mehdi Bazargan and Kazem Hassibi.
 Keshavarz Sadr, who also dealt with NF student affairs, would be routinely arrested and interrogated by SAVAK, the state secret police, until his death.

 He died in 1974 following a heart attack.
 The Pahlavi regime prevented his funeral from taking place, presumably to avert the large gathering of National Front supporters.

 Literary Activities

 Keshavarz Sadr published a series of well-received articles dealing with constitutional law and Iranian legal procedures.
 He also researched the ancient literature and history of Iran.
 His most important works are his literary commentaries.
 He wrote a book that exclusively deals with female poets (Az Räbe'eh ta Parvin).

 Private life

 His brother Ali Mohammad Keshavarz Sadr became an architect and married Badri Sadat Pasandideh, daughter of Ayatollah Morteza Pasandideh, the older brother of Ayatollah Ruhollah Khomeini.

 His sister Khanoum Eghlim Sadat Keshavarz (Sadr) (1922–2018) married post- and telegraph director, judge, poet, diarist and historian Amir Houshang Khan Khosrovani, whose poetic soirées were attended by Mohammad-Hossein Shahriar and others.

-His son Dr. Amir Houshang Keshavarz Sadr was a scholar of Iranian history and society.
+His son, Amir Houshang Keshavarz Sadr, was a scholar of Iranian history and society.